MBcode/ec/test/readme.md

 ### ./standard instances have been moved over[*](https://github.com/earthcube/GeoCODES-Metadata/tree/main/metadata/Dataset/json), but had schema testing, which will only be usefull for a repo-feedback dashboard
 The current mb_ are just json, w/my naming, ec/test/standard has summoned .jsonld and milled .rdf to test against

 ### the expected_urls.csv or dataset_tests.csv will get finer grain, incl all the tests a dataset will go through
 Right now I think most in standard will complete, but need to know which don't and why; will look at SR's look at this

+We have a few test jsonld instances in [GeoCODES-Metadata](https://github.com/earthcube/GeoCODES-Metadatatree/main/metadata) that probably need their dataset_tests.csv to have finer grain expectations of the results of the tests; also to have the ability to have more than one test run; download, json conformance, and then to have some things that just go to a [repo-dashboard of warnings](repo-dashboard.md), like schema conformance.
+ As long as it also tests well to turining into triples, and getting asserted in the triplestore, we should still do a text-bases search on it's strings.
+ But even beyond conformance, the metadata has a way to go, to have better machine actionablitity.

 ### it also mentions monitoring, incl. crontab restarts and a more frequent check+log with check.py
 Added slack app w/webhook url, so nagios can be sent to ecotech channel so we have more eyes on it